asreview/asreview/docs/source/features/pre_screening.rst

 The query strategy determines which document is shown after the model has computed the relevance scores.
-The three options are: certainty-based, mixed and randomn.
+The three options are: certainty-based, mixed and random.
 When certainty-based is selected, the documents are shown in the order of relevance score.
-The document the model thinks is most likely to be included is shown first.
+The document most likely to be relevant is shown first.
 When mixed is selected, the next document will be selected certainty-based 95% of the time, and randomly chosen otherwise.
 When random is selected, documents are shown in a random order (ignoring the model output completely). **Warning**: selecting this option means your review is not going to be accelerated by using ASReview.

 The feature extraction technique determines the method how text is translated into a vector that can be used by the classifier.
 The default is TF-IDF (Term